- Forced limited collaborative robots have changed the rules of the game in manufacturing.

 4. Speed and Separation Monitoring

-This is a relatively new way of robot and human collaboration.
+This is a relatively new application of robot and human collaboration in manufacturing.
 This method utilizes a standard industrial robot with optional safety software and equipment.
 The system requires sophisticated sensors or cameras to continually monitor an operator’s position.
 When a human is in a defined work zone shared with the robot, the robot may stop completely or reduce its speed and reach.
 When all zones are clear of operators, the robot can move at full speed and range of motion.

 This final method uses one of the newer “collaborative” robots.
 Because of the robot’s inherent capabilities, it is selected when physical contact between the human operator and the robot is beneficial to the process.
 The entire robotic system, including the robot arm, end effector and peripheral equipment, must be engineered to operate within the parameters of TS 15066.
 All collaborative robots are not created equal.
 They have significantly different capabilities and programming methods.
 They also utilize different technologies to limit their speed and the force.
 Engineers designing end effectors and system components may utilize rounded corners or elastomeric padding to increase the surface area and lower the maximum contact force the robot can exert on a human being.